gordonfierce/heap_sifter/README.md

 If you already have a heaped todo list, then you can add a task to the heap with

 `$ heapsifter add`

+If you want to see your five most important todo items, run

+`$ heapsifter head`